GaleProulx/CSI300-Twitter-Remake/README.md

 - Click Admin under MySQL actions.
 You have now opened up phpMyAdmin.
 This is how you will manage your database and create it.

-- Click New on the left side of the screen and enter the database name ```reimagined```.
+- Click New on the left side of the screen and enter the database name ```twitter_db```.
 Then click create.

 - On the top you should see multiple tabs.
 Click privileges and create a new account (under 'Add User Account'.)

-- Fill in the user name with ```wproulx``` and password with ```Reimagine12```.
+- Fill in the user name with ```gale``` and password with ```'#CSI300_forlife#'```.
 The hostname should be 127.0.0.1.
 Make sure under 'Global privileges' you check off the 'Check all' box.

 - Click the inconspicuous 'Go' button on the bottom right of the screen.

 - Now you should have a user account under the 'User accounts tab that has all privileges.

 - You may have noticed I gave you the username and password.
 This is because the .env file was uploaded with this program.
 Normally env files are kept off the internet, as they store passwords and usernames in plain text which is never a good idea.
 For this program it is okay, as it will only ever run locally at a very specific time in a very specific place.
-Under normal circumstances, you would make your own username and password through your own .env file.
+Under normal circumstances, you would make your own username and password to put into your own .env file.

 **6.)
-Pushing Migrations to the Database**
+Run MySQL Scripts and add Authentication tables.**

-Purpose: now we just need to migrate everything from the git repository to the server.
+Purpose: now we need to construct the database and push a couple tables from Laravel.

-- Open your Git Bash again (making sure you are in the main directory of your program, not in any subfolders/subdirectories) and run ```php artisan migrate```.
+- Open your Git Bash again (making sure you are in the main directory of your program, not in any subfolders/subdirectories) and run ```composer require laravel/ui``` and ```php artisan ui vue --auth```.
 If everything was successful the Git Bash should have run a bunch of text and said it was successful at the end!

 **7.)
 Checkout**

-Purpose: everything is working, let us doublecheck!
+Purpose: everything is working, let us double check!

 - Open the XAMPP control panel and click Admin on the MySQL line.
 This should open up phpMyAdmin.
 This is a Graphical User Interface (GUI) that allows you to see the database you made in step five.
-If you click on 'reimagined' you should now see a bunch of tables listed.
+If you click on 'twitter_db' you should now see a bunch of tables listed.
 This is where our information will be stored.

 - Next open up a web browser and type in 127.0.0.1.
 Now you should see the main page of our program!
 If you do, you are all set to test and code!